History of Deadwood Alive

 Executive Director, Andy "Cookie" Mosher

 Sean Baxter is a “Hoosier” daddy from the great state of Indiana and now resides in Deadwood.
 He is an accomplished musician, playing the ukulele and guitar during the music shows on the street as well as at the Trial of Jack McCall.
 He is also a vocalist and songwriter.
-During the day he plays a variety of roles including a stage robber, a miner, a gunfighter and a store clerk.
-Sean also plays Jack McCall at the Saloon No. 10.
+During the day he plays a variety of roles including a stage robber, a miner, a gunfighter, and a store clerk.
+Sean also plays Jack McCall at the Saloon No. 10 and has been with Deadwood Alive since 2009.

-Luke Kitzmiller lives in Belle Fourche and is in his third season with Deadwood Alive, although he has been following the troupe since the age of five.
-His main role with the group is setting up the equipment and keeping the public safe during the shootouts.
-Luke also portrays the Sundance Kid, as well, while on the street.
+Luke Kitzmiller lives in Belle Fourche and joined Deadwood Alive in 2014, although he has been following the troupe since the age of five.
+He has many different duties including setting up the equipment, keeping the public safe during the shootouts, playing several roles, singing, and telling Deadwood tales.
+Luke also portrays the Sundance Kid while on the street.

 Joseph Miller - Defense Attorney